Born

 Resort

 As a more classic sensibility has crept back into golf course architecture, Nicklaus and his design team have begun to adapt.
 From the mid-2000s, courses under his name have started to come with more spacious fairways and larger greens, though with more internal contour than their predecessors.
-This evolution has also created ample opportunity for Nicklaus’ firm to return to older original courses and modernize them, as the have done at clubs like Ibis in West Palm Beach, Fla.
+This evolution has also created ample opportunity for Nicklaus’ firm to return to older original courses and modernize them, as they have done at clubs like Ibis in West Palm Beach, Fla.
+Muirfield Village Golf Club near Nicklaus' hometown of Columbus, Ohio, remains something of a sandbox where the 18-time major champion has been known to tinker with design and setup elements in order to always test the best.

 -- Tim Gavrich